lyubogeorgiev/Java-Advanced/Sets_Maps/README.md

 To keep track of the usernames with the IPs and usernames with the duration we are using 2 Maps.
 First map has a key of username and a value of a list of durations.
 The second map has username as a key and value a Set of IP addresses as the IP addresses in the output need to be only unique.

+Exercise 11 - Legendary Farming
+-

+Using 2 Maps.
+One is for Key Materials, the other one is for Junk Materials.
+When printing using a List<Map.Entry<K, V>> to sort the key materials in descending order of their value.
+For the junk materials using a TreeMap as they need to be in alphabetical order.